eit6609/storyteller/README.md

 #### Partition the game

-You should partion the game in several independent stages, in order to reset the state when you finish one stage and enter another.
+You should partition the game in several independent stages, in order to reset the state when you finish one stage and enter another.

 You should implement the different stages with different state classes, and then exploit the feature of the generator that uses a new state when an action returns one to make the transition from one stage to the other.